microsoft/WSL/ISSUE_TEMPLATE.md

-This bug-tracker is monitored by developers and other technical types.
-We like detail!
-So please use this form and tell us, concisely but precisely, what's up.
-Please fill out ALL THE FIELDS!
+Please use the following bug reporting template to help produce issues which are actionable and reproducible, including **all** command-line steps necessary to induce the failure condition.
+Please fill out **all** the fields!
 Issues with missing or incomplete issue templates will be closed.

 If you have a feature request, please post to [the UserVoice](https://wpdev.uservoice.com/forums/266908).